TWW Lead Service Line Replacement Program

 History

 Due to lead action level exceedances in 2017 and 2018, TWW was required to commence a Lead Service Line Replacement Program.
-Rather than replacing only the TWW-owned portion of the service line, TWW applied for and obtained state funding through the New Jersey Water Bank to assist the property-owner in reducing the cost to also replace the portion owned by the property-owner.
+New Jersey legislation A5343/S3459 was signed into law in July 2021, requiring all lead and galvanized (which may contain lead) service lines to be removed by July 2031.
+TWW’s program is free and mandatory.
+TWW applies for and obtains state funding through the New Jersey Water Bank to assist the property-owner in eliminating the cost to the property owner.

 Planning for Lead-free 2031

-Nearly 10,000 LSLs have been replaced so far.
-Additional LSLR program phases will start in 2023 with the goal of removing all LSLs ahead of the 2031 New Jersey legislative requirement.
+Nearly 10,000 LSLs have been replaced as part of this project.
+More continue to be replaced in current and future phases to meet the goal of removing all LSLs by the 2031 New Jersey Legislative Requirement.

-TWW has updated their inventory of LSLs and determined that there may be up to 20,000 LSLs remaining in the TWW service area.
-However, at most addresses, the material of the service lines on the homeowner-owned side of the line is still unknown.
-Therefore, as an essential step to planning future LSLRP work, TWW is embarking on a rigorous program to determine the material of the service line inside customers' homes.
-To assist TWW with this task, please follow the simple steps below.
+TWW determined that there may be up to 23,000 LSLs remaining in the TWW service area.
+At most addresses, the material of the service lines on the property owner side of the line is still unknown.
+Therefore, as an essential step to planning future LSLRP work, TWW is identifying the material of the service line inside customers' homes.
+To assist TWW with this task, please participate in the survey.
+The steps are outlined here.
+The survey is linked here.

 Visit the Progress page to see LSL Replacement Program metrics.